Green-Software-Foundation/patterns/docs/catalog/web/avoid-excessive-dom-size.md

 ## Solution

 Keep the necessary HTML as small as possible and strip unneeded elements from it.
 Use advanced strategies of the frontend framework used to reduce the DOM size additionally.
+When rendering large lists, for example, use these techniques:
+* Angular: Use [virtual scrolling](https://material.angular.io/cdk/scrolling/overview#virtual-scrolling) with the component dev kit
+* React: Use "windowing" libraries like [react-window](https://react-window.vercel.app/#/examples/list/fixed-size)

 ## SCI Impact